 Lessons from Baltimore

-Almost 7 years ago a friend of mine made a comment that has stuck with me to this day.
+Almost 7 years ago a friend of mine made a comment that has stuck with me to

 "I think this Barack Obama guy is by far the best candidate but I just can't bring myself to vote for him."